NevenaMladenovic/iDontKnow/README.md

 # iDontKnow
 Application for finding nearby places to eat or get a drink

-It's made with Java, FireBase and OpenMaps.
+It's made with Java, FireBase and OpenStreetMaps.

 <<< Loading screen >>>